xcat2/xcat-core/xCAT-test/provtest/README.md

 A node has exactly one netboot method, so the four `tftp-*.conf` files are alternatives, not a set: running all four against one node fails three of them.
 The fixture selects the one the node is defined with.

+### What is deliberately not covered

+`getcredentials` has a second form: genesis asks for `x509cert` and encloses a certificate signing request, and `xcatd` signs it and returns the certificate.
+None of these scenarios exercise it.
+A CSR is not something a wire test can fabricate meaningfully — a signature over a key that belongs to nothing proves only that OpenSSL works — and the part of the exchange that decides whether a node gets a credential at all is the callback on port 300, which is the same for both forms and is asserted three ways here.
+A cluster where signing itself is broken fails at `credentials-granted`; one where the x509 path alone is broken is not caught, and that is the gap.

+Nothing here installs an operating system either.
+The install tree the nodes point at is fabricated, not produced by `copycds`: the scenarios fetch the files a node fetches and assert what they contain, and the media that would have to be staged to do more is measured in gigabytes.

 ## What it does to the host